Lesson Prep

 • Place in oven for a few minutes, just enough time for the chocolate and marshmallow to begin to melt.

-Shoe box lid Furnace
+Shoe box lid furnace

 Scripture So they were tied up.
 Then they were thrown into the furnace.
 They were wearing their robes, pants, turbans and other clothes.
 Daniel 3:21